 The Florida Supreme Court had previously held that persons have the right to decide to choose or to refuse treatment.
 But Terri had not made that choice in advance of its need.
 She had no living will.
 Because her family disagreed with each other, this was decided by the court system.

 For the next seven years, Terri’s husband and her parents fought fierce court battles with appeals and lawsuits and motions in Florida and federal courts.
 In 2005, after involvement with courts and Congress and even the president, Terri’s feeding tube was removed.
 She died on March 31, 2005.

 The issue is not about whether Terri’s husband or her parents were correct.
 The issue is that if Terri had a living will, her end of life would have been according to her wishes.
 Terri surely did not foresee collapsing at age 26 and lapsing into a comatose state.
 But that is what happened.
 By putting your wishes in place in your healthcare documents, you can protect your family from the complications of trying to decide and agree what you would have wanted.

 Putting Your Plan in Place with a Living Will

 April 16 is National Healthcare Decision Day.
 So blame the calendar.
 Call your family, and talk about it.
 (And don’t worry if you read this after the actual day; any day is a good day to start your plan.)
 As important, though, is making sure you have your decisions written, signed, witnessed, and available for those who need the information.
 An attorney can help you with that.

 Visit this page to learn more about your healthcare part of your estate plan.
-And to talk about your personal plan call McCreary Law Office at 904-425-9046.
-I will be glad to discuss your concerns and help you develop a plan that puts your wishes in place, giving you and your family some peace of mind.
+And to talk about your personal plan call an estate planning attorney to discuss your concerns and help you develop a plan that puts your wishes in place, giving you and your family some peace of mind.